-Rooney opened the scoring in the first half with a guided volley but Simon Rolfes equalized against the run of play shortly after the break.
+Rooney opened the scoring in the first half with a guided volley but Simon Rolfes equalised against the run of play shortly after the break.

-Robin van Persie put United back ahead shortly afterwards, before Rooney pounced on a lapse in the Leverkusen defense to make it 3-1 and Antonio Valencia scored from a superb counterattack.
+Robin van Persie put United back ahead shortly afterwards, before Rooney pounced on a lapse in the Leverkusen defence to make it 3-1 and Antonio Valencia scored from a superb counterattack.

 Omer Toprak pulled one back for Leverkusen with three minutes left - but it was scant consolation.

 "Tuesday night belonged to a duo who will be rather familiar with each other by now.
 Indeed, David Moyes and Wayne Rooney partnered up to deadly effect at Old Trafford as Manchester United cruised to a 4-2 win against Bayer Leverkusen.